 - Marie-Christine Coisne-Roquette, Sonepar Chairman; Chairman and CEO of Colam Entreprendre

-The birth of the Group and the conquest for France
+The birth of the Group and the "French" years

 In 1969, Sonepar enters the electrical equipment business, then continues its development in France through several acquisitions.

 Expansion through Western Europe and first jump across the Atlantic

 Entering the Netherlands, Germany, Belgium, Italy and Switzerland.
 The Group hits $1 billion in annual revenue and expands in Canada.

 Substancial growth through acquisitions across Europe and America

 Sonepar opens in the Czech Republic, Finland, Norway, Poland, Sweden and the USA.
 Marie-Christine Coisne-Roquette becomes Chairman.

 Going global with moves into the far East and emerging markets